Agent White

 Agent White was often used when Agent Orange was not available, including for several months after the use of Agent Orange was halted in April 1970.
 About 5,400,000 U.S.gal of Agent White were used in Vietnam between 1966 and 1971.
-In addition, the US military tested Agent White, Tordon 101, and picloram in varying concentrations at test sites in the US and Puerto Rico in the 1960s.
+In addition, the US military tested Agent White, Tordon 101, and picloram in varying concentrations at test sites in the United States and Puerto Rico in the 1960s.
+Agent White was also tested at CFB Cold Lake in Alberta.

 Under the brand name Tordon 101, Dow AgroSciences has commercialized a similar product containing a mixture of 2,4-D and picloram.